 To access complete newspapers on the web you'll need to use the Libraries' databases.
 Instructions on accessing them is below.

 When searching databases, you can be more specific with your keywords for a more precise list of results.
 You can search within the title, abstract, or full text of the item.
 The hardest part of searching databases is knowing which one to choose.
 The IRSC list of databases offers brief information about each resource.
-You can also search for databases by subject to help you more easily select appropriate databases.
+You can also view the databases recommended by subject to help you more easily select appropriate databases.